jenkins-x/jx-docs/content/getting-started/aws-terraform-install-gitops.md

 }

 # Output KMS key id, S3 bucket name and secret name in the form of jx install options
 output "jx_params" {
     value = "--provider=eks --gitops --no-tiller --vault --aws-dynamodb-region=${var.region} --aws-dynamodb-table=${aws_dynamodb_table.vault-data.name} --aws-kms-region=${var.region} --aws-kms-key-id=${aws_kms_key.bank_vault.key_id} --aws-s3-region=${var.region}  --aws-s3-bucket=${aws_s3_bucket.vault-unseal.id} --aws-access-key-id=${aws_iam_access_key.vault.id} --aws-secret-access-key=${aws_iam_access_key.vault.secret}"
 }

 {{< /code >}}

+The module terraform-aws-modules/eks/aws will also store a kubeconfig file as `config`.
+This can be copied to or merged with your `~/.kube/config`.
+Then `jx install` can be run with the parameters output by the Terraform config above.